Koestler Arts: Creation of the Koestler Trust

 Koestler's experiences in prison led him to write Darkness at Noon and newspaper articles campaigning for the abolition of capital punishment in the 1950s.
 He also tried to change the experience of incarceration, stating that in prison, "the main problem is apathy, depression and gradual dehumanisation.
 The spark dies."
 Koestler spoke of being intellectually understimulated and terrorized in prison, and wanted to provide "an imaginative and exciting way to stimulate as far as possible and in as many cases as possible the mind and spirit of the prisoner."

 In 1962, Koestler arranged the Arthur Koestler Award through the Home Office of the United Kingdom, to award monetary prizes for artistic achievement to prisoners, detainees, and psychiatric patients.
 Following a donation from Koestler, it became a charitable trust in 1969.
 Koestler gave a further bequest of £10,000 on his death.
 The trust became Koestler Arts in 2019.

 Koestler Arts today

-Today the Koestler Awards cover over 50 artforms, across music, writing, crafts, design, performance and fine art.
+Today the Koestler Awards cover more than 50 artforms, across music, writing, crafts, design, performance and fine art.
 Each category is judged by panels of experts from the art world.
 All entrants receive a certificate and written feedback on their work, and each category is judged by panels of experts from the art world, with prizes ranging from £25 to £100 (as of the 2018 awards).
-In descending order, prize tiers are usually platinum, gold, silver and bronze, with a special youth award, first time participant, commended and highly commended awards also available.
+In descending order, prize tiers are usually platinum, gold, silver and bronze, with a special youth award, first-time participant, commended and highly commended awards also available.